Ages 11–25

 Alternative Provision

 Hands-on, animal-assisted learning for young people who need a different approach.
-Reconnect with education through working with horses and animals at our Manchester farm.
+Reconnect with education through equine, canine and small animal programmes at our Manchester setting.

 Enquire Now